Boards, commissions and committees

 - providing guidance to Council on local issues.

 The City of Calgary supports a variety of perspectives on BCCs, reflecting the diversity of the community and encourages all qualified citizens to apply during the annual recruitment campaign.
 For more information, see the FAQ.
-For current openings, see the "vacancies" tab on the List of Boards, Commissions and Committees.
+Current vacancy positions are available to serve on the Council Compensation Review Committee.

 FAQ - frequently asked questions